 Students completing the honors college curriculum receive an honors degree in the college of their major, e.g. HBS Honors Bachelor of Science in Chemistry, or HBA Honors Bachelor of Arts in English.
-In some cases it might be possible for an Honors College student to earn multiple degrees simultaneously, each of which would be recorded as an Honors degree.
+In some cases it might be possible for an Honors College student to earn multiple degrees simultaneously by following the double degrees requirements outlined in Academic Regulation 26.

 Students completing a certificate concurrently with their major must apply for graduation twice – one graduation application for the major and another graduation application for the certificate.
 When the certificate is awarded, it will be recorded on the student’s transcript.